hibernate/hibernate-orm/CONTRIBUTING.md

 * respect the project code style - find templates for [IntelliJ IDEA](https://community.jboss.org/docs/DOC-15468) or [Eclipse](https://community.jboss.org/docs/DOC-16649)
 * have a corresponding JIRA issue and the key for this JIRA issue should be used in the commit message
 * have a set of appropriate tests.
-For bug reports, the tests reproduce the initial reported bug and illustrates that the solution actually fixes the bug.
+For bug reports, the tests reproduce the initial reported bug and illustrate that the solution actually fixes the bug.
 For features/enhancements, the tests illustrate the feature working as intended.
 In both cases the tests are incorporated into the project to protect against regressions
 * if applicable, documentation is updated to reflect the introduced changes